 Who did you raise from?

-We ended up getting four term sheets.
-Three were from more traditional banks, and one was from a firm focused only on Venture Debt called WTI.
+When we raised venture debt, we got four term sheets.
+Three were from more traditional banks, and one was from a firm focused only on venture debt called WTI.

 We decided to go with WTI, even though it was a bit more expensive than the rates offered by the banks.
 The team at WTI is fantastic, they have a great track record, and we liked the structure of their terms the best.